 - (Lulzbot 5/6) Plug the SD card into the printer and tell it to print.

 Design (CAD) Software

 - Autodesk Fusion 360.
-Free to small businesses and students, Fusion 360 is a proprietary, fully-featured, Parametric design CAD program.
+Fusion 360 is a proprietary, fully-featured, Parametric design CAD program.
 Parametric models are easy to scale and modify.
 You define your model in terms of Constraints (for example, “this is a vertical line, and it’s 24mm tall”).
 You’ll like this if you think about design in terms of Engineering Drawings, like I do.

 - FreeCAD.
 A free, Open Source, Parametric design CAD program.

 - Lots and lots more.
 I’ve listed the two I know anything about.

 - Cura is a free, Open Source Slicer.
 You can get two different versions:

 - PrusaSlicer is a free, Open Source Slicer optimized for Prusa printers.

 - Again, there are lots and lots of CAM software apps out there.
 Cura is the only one I’ve used.